vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 > Just to give you a taste of what is possible, see [this
 > repository](https://github.com/davisyoshida/lorax) that lets you add LoRA to
-> arbitrary Jax functions.
+> arbitrary JAX functions.

-Jax comes with a number of inbuilt function transformations that must be mentioned.
+JAX comes with a number of inbuilt function transformations that must be mentioned.
 A function transformation is simply a function that takes another function, and returns yet another function.
 Hey, a function transformation transforms functions.

 You've already met one in the form of `jax.jit`.
-Two others are the `jax.grad` and `jax.value_and_grad` transforms, that form the auto-differentiation part of Jax.
+Two others are the `jax.grad` and `jax.value_and_grad` transforms, that form the auto-differentiation part of JAX.
 Autodiff is an essential ingredient of training machine learning models.

 In a nutshell, `jax.grad` takes in a function `f`, and returns another function that computes the derivative of `f`. `jax.value_and_grad` returns a function